react-tracing/react-tracing/README.md

 ## Goal

-The goal of `react-tracing` is to enable React and React Native developers to build faster products by making the real-world performance visible.
+`react-tracing` enables React and React Native developers to build faster products by making the real-world performance visible.
 Although it is optimized for React and React Native we also support pure JS.<br>

 For this we want to use well-known tooling from the backend world and bring it to the frontend, so that engineering teams might gain a better understanding where a loading time improvement might help the most.<br><br>